Yura52/teaching/2019_hse_cpp_seminars/checklist.md

 - prefer simple structs instead of using `std::pair` (it improves readabily: clear field names instead of `first` and `second`)

 ## Functions
 _When possible_ (there are very few cases when it's better to prefer opposite):
 - pass input arguments of primitive types by `const` value (without `const` in declarations; with `const` in definitions)
 - pass input arguments of complex types by `const` reference
 - pass output arguments by pointers (raw pointers are suitable for this purpose)

+## Containers
+_Always_ (don't even think of opposite):
+- use `reserve` method if you know beforehand how many elements you are going to store in the container

 ## Memory, pointers
 _When possible_ (there are very few cases when it's better to prefer opposite):